 The IRS allows an extension period of five months.
 This same extension period applies to Wisconsin partnership returns.
 Filing Methods.
 Partnerships are required to file tax returns electronically and may file electronically through the Federal/State E-Filing Program.
-For a list of software vendors participating in this program, visit the Department's web page at https://www.revenue.wi.gov/Pages/OnlineServices/corp-partnership-third-party-vendors.aspx.
+For a list of software vendors participating in this program, visit the Department's web page at:

+revenue.wi.gov/eserv/partnership/third.html

 If it is not possible to file the return electronically, a waiver must be obtained in order to file a paper return.
-More information is available from the Department's web page at http://www.revenue.wi.gov/taxpro/news/110727b.html If an electronic filing waiver is approved, file your return on paper using these mailing instructions:
+More information is available from the Department's web page at revenue.wi.gov/taxpro/news/110727b.html If an electronic filing waiver is approved, file your return on paper using these mailing instructions: